Table of Contents

 Last-Minute Show Tickets

 Single seats are the easiest to find for sold-out shows.
-Box offices often release single seats that can't be sold as pairs.
-Solo travelers get access to premium seats at discount prices that groups can never access.
+Box offices often release single seats that can't be sold as pairs—premium seats at discount prices.

-- Box office day-of: Ask specifically about single seats
+- • Box office day-of for single seats

 Single Seat Upgrades

-Airlines, hotels, and restaurants frequently upgrade solo travelers because single seats are easier to accommodate than pairs or groups.
-Being flexible and friendly as a solo traveler often results in unexpected perks.
+Hotels, airlines, and restaurants frequently upgrade solo travelers because single seats are easier to accommodate than pairs or groups.

-- Join all loyalty programs before you arrive
+- • Join all loyalty programs before arrival

 Flexible Schedules

-The ultimate solo travel advantage is complete control over your schedule.
-Want to spend three hours at a museum?
-Great.
-Change dinner plans at the last minute?
-No problem.
+Complete control over your schedule.
 Sleep until noon and stay out until 4 AM?
 Your call.
+No coordinating, no compromising.

 Self-Paced Exploration

-Solo travel means moving at exactly your own pace.
+Move at exactly your own pace.
 Tired of the casino?
 Leave.
 Want to watch the fountain show four times?
 Do it.
-No compromising, no coordinating, no waiting for others.
+No compromising.

 Sample Solo Travel Itineraries